Bankstown - South

 The area's income levels rank in the lower 15% nationally based on AreaSearch comparative data

-AreaSearch's data from financial year 2022 shows Bankstown - South had a median income of $39,796 and an average income of $49,900.
-These figures are lower than national averages.
-Greater Sydney's median income was $56,994 and average income was $80,856 in the same period.
-By March 2025, estimated incomes based on a 10.6% Wage Price Index growth would be approximately $44,014 (median) and $55,189 (average).
-The 2021 Census reported Bankstown - South's household income at the 24th percentile ($1,355 weekly), with personal income at the 5th percentile.
-Income distribution shows that 31.2% of locals earned between $1,500 and $2,999 per week.
-This is similar to the regional pattern where 30.9% fall within this range.
-Housing affordability pressures are severe, with only 76.7% of income remaining after housing costs, ranking at the 17th percentile.
+AreaSearch's latest postcode level ATO data for financial year ending June 2022 shows median income in Bankstown - South was $39,796 and average income was $49,900.
+This contrasts with Greater Sydney's median income of $56,994 and average income of $80,856 in the same period.
+Based on Wage Price Index growth rate of 12.61% from financial year ending June 2022 to September 2025, estimated median income for Bankstown - South would be approximately $44,814 and average income would be around $56,192 by September 2025.
+According to the Census conducted in August 2021, household income ranks at the 24th percentile ($1,355 weekly) and personal income is at the 5th percentile.
+The earnings profile indicates that 31.2% of locals (5,969 people) predominantly earn between $1,500 - 2,999 per week, reflecting regional patterns where 30.9% fall within this range.
+Housing affordability pressures are severe with only 76.7% of income remaining, ranking at the 17th percentile.

 Frequently Asked Questions - Income